 \section{Abstract}

-Financial reporting systems increasingly use large language models (LLMs) to extract and summarize corporate disclosures.
-However, most assume a single-market setting and do not address structural differences across jurisdictions.
-Variations in accounting taxonomies, tagging infrastructures (e.g., XBRL vs. PDF), and aggregation conventions make cross-jurisdiction reporting a semantic alignment and verification challenge.
+Financial reporting systems increasingly leverage Large Language Models (LLMs) to extract and summarize corporate disclosures.
+However, most existing approaches assume a single-market setting and overlook structural differences across jurisdictions.
+Variations in accounting taxonomies, tagging infrastructures (e.g., XBRL vs.\ PDF), and aggregation conventions introduce substantial challenges for semantic alignment and reliable verification.
+Here, we aim to bridge this gap.
 We present \model, an agentic workflow for localized cross-jurisdiction financial reporting.
-The system builds a unified canonical ontology over Income Statement, Balance Sheet, and Cash Flow, and decomposes reporting into auditable stages including filing acquisition, extraction, canonical mapping, and anomaly logging.
-Rather than using LLMs as free-form generators, \model deploys them as constrained verifiers under explicit decision rules and evidence grounding.
-Evaluated on annual filings from the US, Japan, and China, the system improves consistency and reliability under heterogeneous reporting regimes.
-We release an interactive demo supporting cross-market inspection and structured export of localized financial statements.
+The system constructs a unified canonical ontology spanning the income statement, balance sheet, and cash flow statement, and decomposes reporting into auditable stages, including filing acquisition, extraction, canonical mapping, and anomaly logging.
+Rather than treating LLMs as free-form generators, \model employs them as constrained verifiers operating under explicit decision rules with evidence grounding.
+Evaluated on annual filings from the USA, Japan, and China, \model improves consistency and reliability under heterogeneous reporting regimes.
+We further release an interactive demo that enables cross-market inspection and supports structured export of localized financial statements.
 Our demo is available at \url{https://huggingface.co/spaces/BoomQ/FinReporting-Demo}.
-The video describing our system is available at \url{https://www.youtube.com/watch?v=f65jdEL31Kk}.
+A video describing our system is available at \url{https://www.youtube.com/watch?v=f65jdEL31Kk}.